 The lagoon has been dived by archeologists who picked up some artifacts, now displayed in the Cayman Heritage Museum in George Town locals grabbed what they could, mostly cannon for display.
 (That was over 100 years ago.)

 The cannon shown here is marked as a

 1781 because that was when Convert was built.
 She was French and had been captured by the British only a few months before the convoy left Jamaica for England.

-Now I am sure you are all dying to learn more about this hallmark event in the history of the Cayman Islands, and I can tell you: you are in luck!
+Now I am sure you are all dying to learn more about this hallmark event in the history of the Cayman Islands, and I am pleased to tell you: you are in luck!
 There is a book out, available on Amazon in both physical form and digital form which tells the story of this tragedy in novel form.